xCORViSx/AgentMasta/ROADMAP.md

 **Project Status:** ✅ Ready for Release

-The AgentMasta CLI tool is feature-complete for v1.2.0 with comprehensive workspace and profile management.
+The AgentMasta CLI tool is feature-complete with comprehensive workspace and profile management.
 All core functionality has been implemented and tested:

 - ✅ Cross-platform support (macOS, Linux, Windows)
 - ✅ Embedded configuration system (zero external files)
 - ✅ Instructions profiles for different AI agents
 - ✅ / prefix syntax for workspace names
 - ✅ Type identifiers (A/ and c/) for selective root instructions
+- ✅ Profile types display command (proftypes)
 - ✅ wsdir command for workspace directory management
 - ✅ Deletion commands for workspaces and profiles
 - ✅ Enhanced UX with warnings and confirmation prompts